-- Quick Menu.
+- Quick Menu (top).
 Simple measurements of waveforms can be performed with this feature, without resort to more advanced features.
 If you see that the amplitude of the displayed signal is wrong by a factor of two, the problem likely is with the function generator and not with the DPO.
-This can be corrected by changing the output impedance setting on your function generator.
-Your instructor can show you how to change this setting.
-Make sure the DPO is set to high input impedance and the generator is set to high output impedance. - Acquire Menu.
+This can be corrected by setting the function generator to high impedance load.
+Follow the sequence: Utility -> Output Setup -> Load High Z -> Done, on the generator.
+Check whether the voltage amplitude is still the same.
+The DPO should be set to high input impedance in the Quick Menu. - Acquire Menu (bottom).
 This menu controls the data acquisition features of the DPO, that are activated by pushing the Run/Stop button.
-The status of the acquisition is indicated on the upper left hand corner of the screen. - Cursor Menu.
-This gives you control over both horizontal and vertical cursors used in making timing and voltage measurements. - Display Menu.
+The status of the acquisition is indicated on the upper left hand corner of the screen. - Cursor Menu (top).
+This gives you control over both horizontal and vertical cursors used in making time and voltage measurements.
+Select toggles cursor choice.
+Use the cursors to measure the period of the input signal.
+Next measure

+- the rise and fall times, defined as the times for the signal to change between 10% and 90% of its maximum value, in upward or downward direction.
+Do the measurements agree with your expectations? - Display Menu (top).
 The features are self-explanatory.
 Get familiar with the XY Display by entering the Triggered XY mode.
-With the same signal hooked to Channels 1 and 2, note the resulting pattern in your notebook.

-- Measure Menu.
-Practice measuring the period and frequency of the input signals on both channels.
-Do they agree with the function generator settings?
-Measure the rise and fall times, defined as the times for the signal to change between 10% and 90% of its maximum value, in upward or downward direction.
-Do the measurements agree with your expectations? - Trigger Menu.
+With the same signal hooked to Channels 1 and 2, note the resulting pattern in your notebook. - Measure Menu (top).
+Practice measuring the period and frequency of the input signals on both channels using the automated functions.
+Do they agree with the function generator settings? - Trigger Menu (bottom).
 Set the trigger source alternately to Ch1 and Ch2.
 Change the trigger level and slope and observe effects of the changes.
 Change the coupling features of the trigger to AC to DC and note the effects.